Conformal transformations and equivariance in unbounded KK-theory: Conformal transformations

 is bounded. \end{corollary} \begin{proof} We have

 and

 By Theorem \ref{theorem:relatively_bounded_commutator_to_compact_commutator}, \( [F_{D_0}, a] ⟨D_0⟩^β \) is bounded, so $ (F_{D_1} - F_{D_0}) a ⟨D_0⟩^β $ is also, as required. \end{proof}

-The chief subtlety in using \eqref{M} to study the bounded transform for an unbounded Kasparov module $(A,E_B,D)$ is the commutator $(λ + 1 + D^2)^{-1}a-a(λ + 1 + D^2)^{-1}$ for $a\in A$, \cite[Lemma 2.3]{Carey_1998}.
+The chief subtlety in using the integral formula \eqref{M} to study the bounded transform for an unbounded Kasparov module $(A,E_B,D)$ is the commutator $(λ + 1 + D^2)^{-1}a-a(λ + 1 + D^2)^{-1}$ for $a\in A$, \cite[Lemma 2.3]{Carey_1998}.
 For us, the analogous computation is still the heart of the matter, see Lemma \ref{lem:beating-heart}, but our techniques are different and described next.

 \begin{lemma} Let \( A \) and \( B \) be regular operators on \( E \).
 If \( B \) is a symmetric operator, then so is \( A B A^* \), provided that the domain

 is dense.
 If \( A \) is bounded and invertible then \( A B A^* \) is regular.
 If moreover $B$ is self-adjoint then $ABA^*$ is self-adjoint. \end{lemma} \begin{proof} Given \( x, y ∈ \dom(A B A^*) \), $x,y\in \dom(A^*)$ and $A^*y\in\dom(B)$, the symmetry of $B$ gives